November 27, 2019 – January 19, 2020

 - Purchase your tickets online to save time when you arrive.

 - Plan your route.
 Get directions from Google Maps.

 - Watch for message boards when approaching the Zoo for parking information.

 - The main parking lot is city-owned, not Zoo-owned.

 - Park ONLY in designated parking spaces.

-- If you park illegally, tickets will be issued by the city or your car could be towed.
+- If you park illegally, tickets will be issued by the city or your car may be towed.

-- The Zoo is not liable for parking tickets received by ZooLights visitors who park illegally.
+- The Zoo is not liable for parking tickets received by ZooLights visitors.